hyttmi/telegrambot-hourly-messages/README.md

 Add the bot to your chat (as an admin) and you can use the following commands:

-    /start <minutes> Start the scheduled messages eg. /start 10 will post message to chat every 10 minutes /stop Stops the bot
+    /start <minutes> Start the scheduled messages eg. /start 10 will post message to chat every 10 minutes.
+    /stop Stops the bot.
     /addmsg Adds message to the database.
-Just use this command and bot will ask you the text afterwards /showmsg Shows messages from the database
+Just use this command and bot will ask you the text afterwards.
+    /showmsg Shows messages from the database, ID and message.
     /delmsg Deletes message from the database.
-Just use this command and bot will ask you the ID afterwards
+Just use this command and bot will ask you the ID afterwards /delall Deletes all messages from the database.